 What is jumping a red light or running a red light?
 In terms of driving, it is a driver who fails to stop for a red light or a driver who proceeds to move off before the light has changed to either a green or amber allowing them to legally proceed.

+Running a red light can occasionally be done by mistake especially if the driver isn’t paying attention to the road ahead.
 Depending on the circumstances if caught, a police officer may allow you to proceed with a warning, although unlikely.